Medicine Licensing

 There is so much information to review!
 We’ll help you break it down, step by step, so that you are fully aware of what’s required if you choose to study at an Australian medical school.
 Our goal is to ensure you’re comfortable making such an incredible life-changing decision—even if it means choosing another direction.

 As always, please let us know if you have any questions!
-Contact OzTREKK’s Medicine Admissions Officer at medicine@oztrekk.com or call us toll-free in Canada at 1-866-698-7355.
+Contact OzTREKK’s Med Team at medicine@oztrekk.com or call us toll-free in Canada at 1-866-698-7355 or 1-613-267-4004.

 Important: The information on this page is intended to provide you with the basics of the credentialing process.
 It is your responsibility to contact your provincial regulatory body to ensure you are familiar with the process to return.
 While we review this content on an annual basis, it is subject to change at any time.
 Please ensure you review all information provided by the regulatory bodies for the most up-to-date information.
 OzTREKK is not responsible for your credentialing process.
-If you learn something that is contrary to what we have posted, please share with us!
+If you learn something that is contrary to what we have posted, please share it with us!

 Canadian Pathway